Supervisor support model

 As a supervisor or line manager you will know that your team’s performance can be affected by stress or sickness absence, and that these can be caused by a variety of factors.

 This course is designed to help you spot the signs of ill health in your team and how to make sure they get the help they need.
-You will be provided with a wealth of external resources to refer to for yourself and your team, and we will cover the best way to talk to your supervisee and what to do next.
+You will be provided with a a number of links to external resources to refer to for yourself and your team, and we will cover the best way to talk to your supervisee and what to do next.

 Your own health is important too, so we will be looking at how to care for yourself when supporting someone else.